 Please, oh please, dear job applicant, don’t summarize or re-state your job history in your cover letter in long-form.
 We can read (your resume).
 There is a purpose for each.
 Your resume shows us who you are in the form of facts: your job experience, your educational background, your accomplishments, your skills, etc…

 When you send in a cover letter in conjunction with your resume, you're given an opportunity, so take advantage!
 Use your cover letter to tell us who you really are.
 Tell us what your goals and dreams are.
-Tell us what you’re passionate about.
+Tell us what you’re passionate about and why this role interests you.
 Tell us who you are as a human being, not as a series of facts.
 Tell us your story!

 Tell us what makes you different and show us too